 I will skip the rest of the solution.

-I have a criticism of this solution (provided by someone on Yahoo Answers).
+I saw a criticism of the above solution (which the ChemTeam copied).
 The criticism: there is no explicit inclusion of the van 't Hoff factor, i.

 You might ask "So where is the van 't Hoff factor included in the above calculation?"